jimhigson/oboe.js/writing/main/3_Background.md

 could be written purposefully and were able to express more complex ideas without becoming incomprehensible.

-JSON, itself a subset of Javascript, emerged as the main format output by REST end points when requesting via AJAX.
+JSON is today the main format output by REST end points when requesting via AJAX.
 Javascript programmers occupy a privileged position whereby their serialisation format maps exactly onto the inbuilt types of their programming language.
 As such there is never any confusion regarding which object structure to de-serialise to.
-Should this advantage seem insubstantial, contrast with the plethora of confusing and incompatible representations of JSON that are output by the various Java parsers: JSON's Object better resembles Java's Map interface than Java Objects, creating linguistic difficulties, and the confusion between JSON null, Java null, and Jackson's NullNode[^1] is a common cause of errors.
+Should this advantage seem insubstantial, contrast with the plethora of confusing and incompatible representations of JSON that are output by the various Java parsers:
+JSON's Object better resembles Java's Map interface than Java Objects, creating linguistic difficulties, and the confusion between JSON null, Java null, and Jackson's NullNode[^1] is a common cause of errors.
 Emboldened by certainty regarding deserialisation, AJAX libraries directly integrated JSON parsers, providing a call style for working with remote resources so streamlined as to require hardly any additional effort.

 ~~~~ {.javascript}
 jQuery.ajax('http://example.com/people.json', function( people ) {